learn-co-curriculum/phase-4-rails-resources-update/README.md

 > A note on breaking convention: by creating this custom route, we are breaking
 > the REST conventions we had been following up to this point.
 One alternate way
 > to structure this kind of feature and keep our routes and controllers RESTful
-> would be to create a new controller, such as Birds::LikesController, and add a
+> would be to create a new controller, such as Birds::LikesController, and add
-> `create` action in this controller.
-The creator of Rails, DHH, advocates for
+> an `update` action in this controller.
+The creator of Rails, DHH, advocates
-> [this approach for managing sub-resources][dhh controllers].
+> for [this approach for managing sub-resources][dhh controllers].

 ## Conclusion